aoloe/scribus-plugin-search/README.md

 # scribus-plugin-search

-implementing search and replace as a plugin
+Implementing search and replace as a plugin

+This is also the first try to get qtquick into a Scribus plugin.

+(If you want to know why I'm interested in exploring qtquick, have a look at [Introducing Qt Quick Controls in Qt 5.1](https://www.youtube.com/watch?v=_6_F6Kpjd-Q).)

 # Resources